Dream Room

 There’s a round mirror between the two dressers.

-The mirror looks like glass, but it enhances the image of everything that it reflects.
+The mirror looks like glass, but it enhances the image of everything it reflects.

 Objects look brighter and sharper than they appear in ordinary light.